mries92/BetterCommandMenu/README.md

 - Many optional tweaks to UI appearance

     - Disable the blur effect so you can see your health/buffs
+    - Change the colors of all buttons (background, hover color, click color)
     - Offset the command menu to position it wherever you want on the screen
     - Disable any aspect of the command window.
 Hide the cancel button, background, etc.